 The Cascade mountains are divided at the crest by the current boundaries of the Great Northern and North Pacific Landscape Conservation Cooperatives, so this forum allows an opportunity to coordinate across these boundaries.

 A leadership council meets quarterly to keep the forum moving forward.
-Current members include Josh Chapman (Region 6, US Forest Service), Denise Joines (Wilburforce Foundation), Andrea Lyons (independent scientist), Greer Maier (Upper Columbia Salmon Recovery Board), Jack Oeflke (North Cascades National Park), Dave Peterson (PNW Research Lab), Regina Rochefort (North Cascades National Park), Joe Scott (Conservation Northwest), Tory Stevens (BC Parks), Susan Thomas (Okanogan-Wenatchee National Forest), Chris Tunnoch (Ministry of Environment), and Cynthia Wilkerson (WA Department of Fish and Wildlife).
-This leadership council is supported by subgroups specific to our priority issues and current workload.
+Current members include Stephen Ban (BC Parks), Josh Chapman (Region 6, US Forest Service), Bill Gaines (Washington Conservation Science Institute), Denise Joines (Wilburforce Foundation), Greg Kehm, Meade Krosby (University of Washington), Jack Oeflke (North Cascades National Park), Bob Rose (Yakama Nation), Tory Stevens (BC Parks), Chris Tunnoch (Ministry of Environment), and Carly Vynne (Osprey Insights).
+The Partner Forum is currently facilitated by Jen Watkins (Conservation Northwest), and the leadership council is supported by work groups and committees specific to our priority issues and current workload.

 The objectives of the partner forum are to: